 - Has not won this award in the previous 10 years

 - Department Chairs and Heads are eligible

-- Major impact on graduate student scholarship and professional development.
+- Positive impact on graduate student scholarship and professional development; and,

 - Other contributions to improve graduate mentorship (e.g., developing courses and curricula; mentoring professional development; leading workshops on mentoring; advancing the scholarship of teaching and learning; or making other multidimensional contributions to graduate student mentoring beyond the classroom, laboratory, or studio; etc.)

-*The selection committee should include at least one graduate student member.
-Note that faculty members who have been nominated during a particular year should not serve on the committee during that same year.
+The departmental selection committee should include at least one graduate student member.
+Individuals who have been nominated during a particular year should not serve on the departmental selection committee during that same year.

-Nomination packets must include all materials described below, and should be formatted in 12-point Times New Roman or equivalent font; single-spaced; and 1-inch margins.
+Nomination packets must include all materials described below.
 Please follow this outline when submitting a nomination:

 - A nomination letter addressing each of the Evaluation Criteria described above.
 The nomination letter should indicate why the nominee is exceptional as an excellent mentor of graduate students.
 (Not to exceed 3 pages.)

-- A philosophy statement provided by the nominee.
-This statement should include a discussion of the challenges, methods, and goals of quality graduate student mentoring.
+- A mentoring philosophy statement provided by the nominee.
+This statement should include a discussion of the challenges, methods, and goals of quality graduate student mentoring including a well-articulated commitment to diversity, equity and inclusion through their mentoring.
 (Not to exceed 2 pages.)

 - Two letters of support* from students, preferably one from a graduate student currently enrolled at Illinois and one from an alumnus.
 (See Attachment C for a sample solicitation letter.)
 (Not to exceed 2 pages each.)